UPDATE: 6 November 2020

 To protect others and myself, some basic hygiene measures are in order,

-and the State has mandated some actions as well.
+plus some measures that make sense, and the State has mandated some actions as well.

 If you have any questions or special concerns, please call me.